edson-acordi/4bit-microcomputer/README.md

 <!-- This is a comment -->

 The project is in the final testing stage.
-This project was developed mainly for educational purposes.
+This project was developed mainly for educational purposes and I hope it will be a good learning platform for those who like electronics, computers and programming.
 Since my first attempts, many efforts have been made to make this project real.

 It is intended to be useful to students, enthusiasts, hacker community, professors and anyone who wants to understand or improve their knowledge of digital electronics and how a simple computer works.
 In addition, it is also an attempt to rescue the story about the beginning of the development of integrated circuits and computers on a single chip, to demonstrate the capabilities that these machines had at that time.